kwame-mintah/notes-md/personal-development/coding/00-algorithms.md

 ## Depth-first search (DFS)

 Depth-first search (DFS) is a technique used for traversing trees or graphs.
 Backtracking is used for traversal.
-In the first traversal, the deepest node is visited and then backtracks to its parent node if no sibling of that node exists
+In the first traversal, the deepest node is visited and then backtracks to its parent node if no sibling of that node exists.

 The algorithm begins at the root node and then it explores each branch before _backtracking_.
 By using recursion you take advantage of the fact that left and right subtrees are also trees and share the same properties.
+This is done using stacks.

 For Binary trees, there are three types of DFS traversals.

-- In-Order:
+- In-Order (for binary trees only):
   - Start at the left subtree of the root node, then to the root node, and lastly the right subtree of the root node.
 - Pre-Order:
   - Start at the root node, then the left subtree of the root node, and at last the right subtree of the root node.